 Here are notes on the other models we tested for this review:

 - The Klarstein ice cream machine has a detachable motor located on the top of the unit, rather than housed within it like the others, that rotates the paddle.
-It can be tricky setting the motor on top and locking it into the paddle.
-We had to rotate the paddle with tweezers in order to line up the keyhole to lock the motor into place.
+It can be tricky to set the motor on top and lock it into the paddle—we had to rotate the paddle with tweezers in order to line up the keyhole to lock the motor into place.
 Because the motor is on top of the unit, it’s difficult to peer inside the canister in order to monitor the status of the ice cream churning.
 The opening for adding mix-ins is very small and located behind the motor, which makes it easy to spill sticky caramel and other mix-ins onto the motor.
-We worry that the combination of a detachable motor, which also has an opening for mix-ins so close to it, can make this unit susceptible to breakage.
+We worry that the combination of a detachable motor and an opening for mix-ins so close by could make this unit susceptible to breakage.

-- Both the Hamilton Beach and the Nostalgia ICMP400 operate identically, with the same paddle, capacity, and churn time.
+- The Hamilton Beach and the Nostalgia ICMP400 operate identically, with the same paddle, capacity, and churn time.
 We gave a slight edge to the Hamilton Beach because the plastic paddle has a metal dowel running through it, while the Nostalgia has all-plastic construction.

-- The Della Ice Cream machine is equipped with a yogurt maker function, which warms the milk and culture up to set it, before chilling it down to serving temperature.
-If you’re interested in an ice cream and yogurt machine combo then this is your best bet.
-However, next to the competitors, this unit took the longest to fully churn the ice creams and sorbets, upwards of 70 minutes.
-The touch screen panel is also not very sensitive; we had to press down hard to activate the buttons.
+- The Della Ice Cream Maker is equipped with a yogurt maker function, which warms the milk and culture up to set it before chilling it down to serving temperature.
+If you’re interested in an ice-cream-and-yogurt-machine combo, then this is your best bet.
+However, compared with its competition, this unit took the longest to fully churn the ice creams and sorbets, upwards of 70 minutes.
+The touchscreen panel is also not very sensitive; we had to press down hard to activate the buttons.

 - The Whynter ice cream machine was the top pick for Wirecutter and performed well in our tests, producing smooth ice cream with texture comparable to that of our top picks.
-We ultimately chose the Cuisinart ICE-100 as out top compressor model for it’s smaller footprint and lower price.
+We ultimately chose the Cuisinart ICE-100 as our top compressor model, for its smaller footprint and lower price.

-- We considered testing the Lello Musso Lussino Ice Cream Maker, Cuisinart Electronic Ice Cream Maker, and the Mr. Freeze Thermoelectric Ice but removed them from consideration because they do not have removable bowls, a feature we can’t live without.
+- We considered testing the Lello Musso Lussino Ice Cream Maker, the Cuisinart ICE-70 Electronic Ice Cream Maker, and the Mr. Freeze Thermoelectric ice cream maker, but removed them from consideration because they do not have removable bowls, a feature we can’t live without.

-- At home, Stella has a Girmi Automatic Ice Cream Machine, a discontinued model we were unable to include.
+- At home, Stella has a Girmi Automatic Ice Cream Maker, a discontinued model we were unable to include.
 She cross-tests all recipes on a Cuisinart ICE-21 and reports comparable results.

-- We decided not to test one of Cook’s Illustrated’s top picks, the Cuisinart Cool Creations Ice Cream Maker because it was an older model than the Cuisinart compressor unit we tested.
+- We decided not to test one of Cook’s Illustrated’s top picks, the Cuisinart Cool Creations Ice Cream Maker, because it's an older model than the Cuisinart compressor unit we tested.